gtema/slides/stackmon/stackmon.md

 ---
 ## Under the hood (OpenStackSDK)

-OpenStackSDK used by Ansible (ApiMon) and EpMon emits StatsD metrics.
+OpenStackSDK used by Ansible (ApiMon) and EpMon emits StatsD metrics out of the box.

 For complex cases custom metrics are captured by Ansible callback plugin.

 ``` yaml
 - name: "Create Volume in {{ availability_zone }}"